 There are two formulations of pneumococcal vaccine:

 These formulations are given to different groups of people.
-The conjugate vaccine is routinely given to all children beginning at age 2 months.
+The conjugate vaccine is routinely given to all children beginning at age 2 months, and it is increasingly being given to people in other age groups.
+The polysaccharide vaccine is routinely recommended for all people aged 65 years and over.

 Haemophilus influenzae type b vaccine can prevent pneumonia caused by Haemophilus influenzae type b strain.
 This vaccine is recommended for all children to prevent pneumonia as well as other infections caused by this organism.
-The vaccine is given in two or three doses—at ages 2 months, 4 months, and sometimes 6 months.
+The vaccine is given in three or four doses—at ages 2 months, 4 months, and sometimes 6 and/or 12 months.

 Influenza vaccine can usually prevent pneumonia caused by the influenza virus.
 More importantly, because influenza weakens the immune system and makes the lungs vulnerable to bacterial pneumonia, prevention of influenza with vaccination can also help prevent bacterial pneumonias.
 Routine annual influenza vaccination is recommended for all people 6 months old or older, unless they are allergic to the vaccine.
-Vaccination is especially important for health care workers, older people, and people with chronic conditions such as COPD, diabetes, heart disease, and kidney disease.
+Vaccination is especially important for health care workers, older people, and people with chronic conditions such as chronic obstructive pulmonary disease (COPD), diabetes, heart disease, and kidney disease.

-Vaccination should take place every year during the fall (September through November) so that levels of antibodies will be highest during the peak influenza months—November through March.
+Vaccination in the US should take place every year during the fall (September through November) so that levels of antibodies will be highest during the peak influenza months—November through March.
 A different vaccine is introduced every year based on predictions of which strains are most likely to cause influenza.

 The ability of vaccines to prevent pneumonia caused by the influenza virus depends on how well the strains used in the vaccine match the epidemic strain that occurs in a particular year.
-Protection has been very good in 9 of the past 10 years.
+Even though the level of protection varies year to year, people still benefit from receiving an annual influenza vaccine.

-Varicella vaccine may prevent pneumonia caused by the chickenpoxvirus (varicella virus).
+Varicella vaccine may prevent pneumonia caused by the chickenpox virus (varicella virus).
 Pneumonia caused by this virus is very rare.
-The chickenpox (varicella) vaccine is part of the routine vaccination schedule for all children.
-One dose is given between ages 12 and 15 months and another between ages 4 and 6 years.
+The varicella vaccine is part of the routine vaccination schedule for all children.
+One dose is given between ages 12 months and 15 months and another between ages 4 years and 6 years.

 People with pneumonia also need to clear secretions and may benefit from deep-breathing exercises.
 People with pneumonia who are short of breath or have low levels of oxygen in their blood are given oxygen, usually by a small plastic tube in the nostrils (nasal cannula).
 Although rest is an important part of treatment, complete bed rest can be harmful, and people are encouraged to move often and get out of bed and into a chair.